mfractor/mfractor.github.io/docs/xamarin-forms/working-with-viewmodels/mvvm-wizard.md

 !!! quote "Quickly and easily create a new MVVM Component"

-!!! info "This feature is available to [MFractor Professional](https://www.mfractor.com/products/mfractor-professional)"
+!!! info "This feature is available in [MFractor Professional](https://www.mfractor.com/products/mfractor-professional)"

 ## Introduction